Paul Masson wineries had a slogan, "we'll sell no wine before it's time."

 nine to ten weeks.
 During the first two weeks of curing, the saponification process is completed.
 As the soap continues to cure, most of the water used in the recipe evaporates.
 The curing process insures a milder, harder, longer lasting bar, with a very rich lather.

 No need to worry--nothing will harm you.
-We use our bars after only two weeks of curing.
+I use our bars after only two weeks of curing.
 If the soap is really good after two weeks--it will be fabulous after eight or ten weeks.
 But, our soaps and shampoos are best after fully curing.
 The lather is richer, the bars last longer, and they become milder with age!
 So for the best results, please wait until the READY DATES listed on our website to use them.